Your Directors have pleasure in presenting their 34th Annual Report togetherwith the Audited Accounts of the Company forthe Year ended March 31 2020.

 Pursuant to section 178 of the Companies Act 2013 and the rules made thereunder fromtime to time and Regulation 19 of the SEBI Regulations 2015 the Board has reconstitutedthe Nomination & Remuneration Committee.
 The Nomination & Remuneration Committeeframed a policy for selection and appointment reappointment removal appraisal ofDirectors and Senior Management Personnel and their remuneration.

-During the year five Board Meetings and four Audit Committee Meetings and twoindependent Directors meeting were convened and held the details of which are given inthe Corporate Governance Report.
+During the year six Board Meetings and five Audit Committee Meetings and twoindependent Directors meeting were convened and held the details of which are given inthe Corporate Governance Report.
 The intervening gap between the Meetings was within theperiod prescribed under the Companies Act 2013.

-ii) The directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that were reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year31-03-2017 and of the profit or loss of the Company for the year under review;
+ii] The Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that were reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year31-03-2020 and of the profit or loss of the Company for the year under review;

 Prior omnibus approval of the Audit Committee has been obtained on an annual basis fortransactions with related parties which are of a foreseeable and repetitive nature.
 Thetransactions entered into pursuant to the omnibus approval so granted and a statementgiving details of all transactions with related parties are placed before the AuditCommittee for their review on a periodic basis.